peteratticusberg/react-jss/README.md

 ## Usage

-React-JSS wraps your component with an [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).
-It injects `classes` prop, which is a simple map of rule names and generated class names.
+React-JSS provides a [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) that injects a `classes` prop, which is a simple map of class name to generated class name.
 It can act both as a simple wrapping function and as a [ES7 decorator](https://github.com/wycats/javascript-decorators)

 ### Example

-Try it out on [playground](https://codesandbox.io/s/j3l06yyqpw).
+Try it out on this [playground](https://codesandbox.io/s/j3l06yyqpw).

 ```javascript
 import React from 'react'